Skip to main content

 • Ad blocker: includes or excludes visitors using an ad blocker.

-• Experiment: includes or excludes visitors who have been exposed to a specific experiment and have seen a specific variation or any of the variations (including the original).
+• Web experiment: includes or excludes visitors who have been exposed to a specific experiment and have seen a specific variation or any of the variations (including the original).
 The condition considers the current visit or the previous ones.
 The selected experiment can be Online, Paused or Stopped.

 • Personalization: includes or excludes visitors who have been exposed to a specific personalization.
 The condition considers the current visit or the previous ones.
 The selected personalization can be Online, Paused or Stopped.